sph-mn/sph-web-app/other/documentation/manual.md

   #:server-socket server-socket-fibers)
 ```

-caveats of using guile fibers apply (handler should not use any blocking features, need to use rnrs port writers and readers, multiple requests might be processed in the same kernel thread which makes it incompatible with sph-dg)
+caveats of using guile fibers apply (handler should not use any blocking features, need to use rnrs port writers and readers, multiple requests might be processed in the same kernel thread which makes it incompatible with [sph-db](https://github.com/sph-mn/sph-db))

 ### guile http server
-* the http server that comes with guile
+the http server that comes with guile

-* swa-server-guile
+``swa-server-guile``

 ### internal
-does not create a socket and calls a procedure with the initialised application. can be used for testing
+does not create a socket and calls a procedure with the initialised application. can be used for testing. usage

-usage
 ```
 (swa-start swa-app "default" swa-server-internal (lambda (swa-env app-respond)